// Your code here

 Rewrite the code to use an ES6 class.
 Then, rewrite the loop to

-use the ES6 array method findIndex
+use the ES6 array method findIndex, which is

-, but takes a function instead of an
+like indexOf, but takes a function instead of an

 element as argument, and returns the index of the first element